 That said, the reaction from European governments to Google's fishing expeditions has been, well, regulatory.
 They're peeved.
 Not happy with Google at all.
 So, what is the solution for Germany, France and Spain?

 Eric E. Schmidt, Google’s chief executive, told The Financial Times in an interview in London that within the next two days, the company would share the data with regulators in Germany, Spain and France.
-The data is thought to include fragments of personal information like e-mail and bank account numbers.
+The data is thought to include fragments of personal information like e-mail and bank account numbers.link

 Uhmmm, okay.